Use to find companies where this pattern is active.

 Emergence

 Three observations co-occur.
 The composite dividend-streak observation fires on a long uninterrupted payment history including growth.
-The FCF-based dividend-quality observation fires when free cash flow has covered dividends and payments have been stable year-over-year.
+The FCF-based dividend-quality observation fires when free cash flow has covered dividends on a three-year average and payments have been stable across a window of up to five years.
 The industry-benchmarked FCF/OCF conversion observation fires in its elevated range, indicating that operating cash flow translates to free cash flow at a high rate relative to peers.
-The configuration describes a present-state dividend profile backed by free-cash-flow coverage; it does not predict that the dividend continues, grows, or survives a business shock.
+Every one of the three reads a multi-year history, so the configuration describes a record rather than a current state; it does not predict that the dividend continues, grows, or survives a business shock.

 Limits